qtnc/swan/docs/stdlib.md

 Methods:

-- static List.of(sequences...): create a list from one or more concatenated sequences
+- static List.of(items...): create a list from the given items
 - add(...items): add one or more items at the end of the list
 - clear: clear the whole list
 - draw([random=rand], count=1): randomly draw the specified number of elements from the list.
 Drawn elements aren't removed from the source list.
 AVailability depends on the Random class being available.